-If a student is withdrawing from a term or requesting a leave of absence, the appropriate non-punitive grade will be entered for courses scheduled in a manner that is consistent with the suggested sequence and required course prerequisites as outlined in this academic catalog
+If a student is withdrawing from a term or requesting a leave of absence, the appropriate non-punitive grade will be entered for courses scheduled in a manner that is consistent with the suggested sequence and required course prerequisites as outlined in this academic catalog.

-If a student is anticipating receiving transfer credit but has not yet produced an official transcript, the student will be registered for courses in a manner that is consistent with the suggested course sequence and required course prerequisites as outlined in this academic catalog semester must be in good academic standing with a cumulative grade point average of at least a 2.0 and receive approval from, 1) the Department Chair, 2) the Dean of Academic Affairs and 3) the Financial Aid Office.
+If a student is anticipating receiving transfer credit but has not yet produced an official transcript, the student will be registered for courses in a manner that is consistent with the suggested course sequence and required course prerequisites as outlined in this academic catalog.

-If a student produces an official transcript to receive credit for a course they are currently enrolled in, after the published add/drop period, or after a course has concluded, no transfer credit will be recorded for that course.
+If a student produces an official transcript to receive credit for a course they are currently enrolled in, but does so after the published add/drop period or after a course has concluded, no transfer credit will be recorded for that course.

 Students generally take two to three courses per module with a full-time student taking a minimum of 12 credit hours per semester to maintain full-time status.
-Any student who wished to exceed an academic load of 14 credits per
+Any student who wished to exceed an academic load of 14 credits per semester must be in good academic standing with a cumulative grade point average of at least a 2.0 and receive approval from, 1) the Department Chair, 2) the Dean of Academic Affairs and 3) the Financial Aid Office.